rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **Exciting World**

     - An awesome meta mod that changes the whole game.
 Features are: scripts that change the map. nuclear power, new buildings.
 Please note that the other mods are already included in the zip i will merge them completely in time.
 If you use this file dont install the other mods.

     - Please discuss it at: https://forums.kleientertainment.com/forums/topic/98353-exciting-world-mod-104/

+    - Install:
+    Install the Modloader first:  https://github.com/javisar/ONI-Modloader
+    Then copy the zip into OxygenNotIncluded/Mods
+    (the base folder you can find it with steam browse local files) and extract it.

     - The following Files are in the mod (Version 1.04):